Diva Cup vs Lunette Cup Introduction

 Two of our Favourite Menstrual Cups

-If you check out the reviews over on Amazon, you’ll find that most people that use these two cups really seem to like them, with average ratings around 4.5/5.
+If you check out the reviews over on Amazon, you’ll find that most people that use these two cups really seem to like them.
 Most of the complaints are about period cups in general, and not about these specific ones.

 More Expensive than the Newer Menstrual Cups